shilu143/SoftwareEngineeringProject/README.md

 ### 3.1 How to use the platform
 - Website has been deployed [here]().
-- Smoothly Supported with Mozilla Firefox and Google Chrome
+- Well supported with Mozilla Firefox and Google Chrome.

 ### 3.2 How to run locally